ithacaxyz/odyssey/README.md

 1. `gasLimit`
 1. `chainId`

-To get the list of contracts that are whitelisted for `wallet_sendTransaction`, you can query `wallet_getCapabilities`.
+To get the list of contracts that are whitelisted for `wallet_odyssey_sendTransaction`, you can query `wallet_getCapabilities`.

 ### Security